Best Happy Hour Restaurants in Financial District-Battery Park City

 Soup à l’Ognion (French Onion Soup), Steak Frites Aux Poivre, Pear Clafouti

-What makes it special: A restored 19th-century tavern reborn as a French-leaning brasserie with nightlife energy.
+What Makes it Special: A restored 19th-century tavern reborn as a French-leaning brasserie with nightlife energy.

 This rowdy South Street bar-restaurant pairs Chinese-leaning seafood stir-fries and fried fish with pitchers of beer and late-night energy.
 It’s less about polish and more about blown-out flavors, big portions, and a packed room of regulars.